 Someone in Pho Real decided they wanted to take a 3-week vacation (sweet!
 The length of the sprint!) so now you need to push work to another team.
 Push half of your Sprint 1 user stories into the Pho Sure team.
 Now transfer 1 work item to the Mobile team, just for fun.

 A dev really likes one of your templates (pick any one you want) and wants you to add the URL for it to the Dashboard.
 Create a widget on the Dashboard that lists “Useful template URLs” and has one link to a template listed.

+Go to the main phosizzle VSTS account on the top left.
+Click on the Settings Gear and go to Security.
+Think about where the following groups of people would be sorted into: DevOps, Product Owner, Devs, and Project Management.
+Who in your company would be in charge of the VSTS administration and creating new accounts and projects?